natlee-the-anteel/reactrv1.0/README.md

     snakemake -s MainPipeline.smk --cores all --rerun-incomplete --forceall -p
 ------------------------------------------------------
 Format Instructions
 The only things that you really should need to edit (unless you're directly manipulating to code), is just the config.yaml.
 Specifically, just the taxonids (they're ncbi ids, they autodownload all the necesary stuff if you simply run the loaddatasets.smk rule (see above), and the query.
+Below is an example format:

+        query_contents: |
+          >sp|Q9LQT8.1|GAI_ARATH RecName: Full=DELLA protein GAI; AltName: Full=GRAS family protein 3; Short=AtGRAS-3; AltName: Full=Gibberellic acid-insensitive mutant protein; AltName: Full=Restoration of growth on ammonia protein 2
+          MKRDHHHHHHQDKKTMMMNEEDDGNGMDELLAVLGYKVRSSEMADVAQKLEQLEVMMSNVQEDDLSQLAT
+          ETVHYNPAELYTWLDSMLTDLNPPSSNAEYDLKAIPGDAILNQFAIDSASSSNQGGGGDTYTTNKRLKCS
+          NGVVETTTATAESTRHVVLVDSQENGVRLVHALLACAEAVQKENLTVAEALVKQIGFLAVSQIGAMRKVA
+          TYFAEALARRIYRLSPSQSPIDHSLSDTLQMHFYETCPYLKFAHFTANQAILEAFQGKKRVHVIDFSMSQ
+          GLQWPALMQALALRPGGPPVFRLTGIGPPAPDNFDYLHEVGCKLAHLAEAIHVEFEYRGFVANTLADLDA
+          SMLELRPSEIESVAVNSVFELHKLLGRPGAIDKVLGVVNQIKPEIFTVVEQESNHNSPIFLDRFTESLHY
+          YSTLFDSLEGVPSGQDKVMSEVYLGKQICNVVACDGPDRVERHETLSQWRNRFGSAGFAAAHIGSNAFKQ
+          ASMLLALFNGGEGYRVEESDGCLMLGWHTRPLIATSAWKLSTN
+          >sp|Q9SLH3.1|RGA_ARATH RecName: Full=DELLA protein RGA; AltName: Full=GAI-related sequence; AltName: Full=GRAS family protein 10; Short=AtGRAS-10; AltName: Full=Repressor on the ga1-3 mutant; AltName: Full=Restoration of growth on ammonia protein 1
+          MKRDHHQFQGRLSNHGTSSSSSSISKDKMMMVKKEEDGGGNMDDELLAVLGYKVRSSEMAEVALKLEQLE
+          TMMSNVQEDGLSHLATDTVHYNPSELYSWLDNMLSELNPPPLPASSNGLDPVLPSPEICGFPASDYDLKV
+          IPGNAIYQFPAIDSSSSSNNQNKRLKSCSSPDSMVTSTSTGTQIGGVIGTTVTTTTTTTTAAGESTRSVI
+          LVDSQENGVRLVHALMACAEAIQQNNLTLAEALVKQIGCLAVSQAGAMRKVATYFAEALARRIYRLSPPQ
+          NQIDHCLSDTLQMHFYETCPYLKFAHFTANQAILEAFEGKKRVHVIDFSMNQGLQWPALMQALALREGGP
+          PTFRLTGIGPPAPDNSDHLHEVGCKLAQLAEAIHVEFEYRGFVANSLADLDASMLELRPSDTEAVAVNSV
+          FELHKLLGRPGGIEKVLGVVKQIKPVIFTVVEQESNHNGPVFLDRFTESLHYYSTLFDSLEGVPNSQDKV
+          MSEVYLGKQICNLVACEGPDRVERHETLSQWGNRFGSSGLAPAHLGSNAFKQASMLLSVFNSGQGYRVEE
+          SNGCLMLGWHTRPLITTSAWKLSTAAY

+As you can see you only need to manipulate the line below the bar (|), and make sure that it startings with a "<", then continues with the name (the name format really does not matter, we clean your query's header to turn into the ncbi header in the output files).
+After that, you have the query in amino acid fasta format, all in caps with all the letters.

 ------------------------------------------------------
 Notes